isaacvicente/blog/content/posts/note-taking-using-obsidian.md

 Sometimes you will make an unexpected link between a note you are writing right now with this vary note you've made 3 years ago, and this will be magical.
-It's also good to see how we envolved over time, what we used to thought back then, and how we think _now_.
+It's also good to see how we evolved over time, what we used to thought back then, and how we think _now_.

 Also, you can move a _project_ or even an _area_ to the Archive folder, as it's